-Johnny Whisnant, an important musician in the development of modern banjo picking, is Ray’s cousin, and Ray spent a lot of time with him.
+Johnny Whisnant, an important musician in the development of modern banjo picking, was Ray’s cousin, and Ray spent a lot of time with him.
 “I knew him real well,” he says.
 Other early influences came from listening to the radio and hearing musicians like Roy Acuff, Earnest Tubb, Hank Williams, and Lefty Frizell.
 Ray says his first and foremost influence, however, was Jimmie Rodgers.

 Ray continued to make trips to Baltimore as a youth playing music, and he moved there to work during the Korean War.
 After joining the Navy in 1952, he met other musicians through his military service.
 “I met a boy there who played some music in California,” says Ray.
 “So, after we got out, we went out there and toured the west coast and down south.”
-Ray describes the music he played as country music, but he explains, “When I was just a young boy, you might hear Bill Monroe then Earnest Tubb.
+Ray described the music he played as country music, but he explains, “When I was just a young boy, you might hear Bill Monroe then Earnest Tubb.
 Country wasn’t separated from bluegrass and other rural music.”

 From California, Ray went to St. Louis and Alaska playing music.
 During this time, music was his primary income.
 Around 1961, Ray had his first recording session for the Red Car label, which later became the Orbit label in California.
 Among other songs, Ray recorded “Rock That Rhythm,” which has been inducted into the Rock-A-Billy Hall of Fame.
 Ray once saw a copy of the original record sell on an Ebay auction for $500.